bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 but existing laptops you already possess, disabling all network connections during protocol execution, instead of purchasing new quarantined hardware.
-This fails to protect against some malware attacks15, but provides additional savings in cost and effort.
+This fails to protect against some malware attacks, but provides additional savings in cost and effort.

-These
+Such as an  existing infection of a laptop’s firmware , malware which overrides OS settings to disable wireless connectivity, or certain undiscovered vulnerabilities in the software used by the protocol.

-modifications are left as an exercise to the reader.
+These modifications are left as an exercise to the reader.

 ## Out of scope